inpsyde/modularity/docs/Package.md

 - `Package::STATUS_IDLE` - before Application is booted.
 - `Package::STATUS_INITIALIZED` - after first init action is triggered.
+- `Package::STATUS_MODULES_ADDED` - after all modules have been added.
+- `Package::STATUS_READY` - after the "ready" action has been fired.
 - `Package::STATUS_BOOTED` - Application has successfully booted.
 - `Package::STATUS_FAILED_BOOT` - when Application did not boot properly.